holochain-gym/holochain-gym.github.io/docs/concepts/membranes-happs.md

 When you define a hApp, you are defining a collection of `Dnas` that should be installed when that hApp is installed.
 Not only you can define new `Dnas` that the conductor didn't know about, you also can rely on existing `Dnas` being already present and running.

 One of the most important mechanisms that we have available when designing hApps is **cloning `Dnas`**.
-When you clone a `Dna`, you are using the exact same source-code for that `Dna`, but overriding some configuration (its `uid` field or its `properties` field).
+When you clone a `Dna`, you are using the exact same source code for that `Dna`, but overriding some configuration (its `uid` field or its `properties` field).
 These configurations change the hash for that `Dna`, so you are effectively creating a new network with the same functionality than the initial one, but with different configuration, and as a result different rules.

 In this way, a hApp can define complex interactions between agents: you can have one `Dna` for every functionality for your app, or have different communities

 ## Try it!